christianhamamdjian/vible/README.md

 The theme switcher offers different colors to suit your taste.

 You get access to the documentation using the (?) button at the top.

+Set the board and buttons colors or choose from suggested colors.